One of the very best road trips we ever took was the Miami to Key West drive along the stunning Florida Keys.

 - Florida Food

-We hope you enjoyed the drive from Miami to Key West as much as we did and found this guide useful for some awesome places to stop along the way!
+We hope you enjoyed the drive along the beautiful Florida Keys as much as we did and found this guide useful for some awesome places to stop along the way!

 If you have any questions, or have something to add, we always love to hear from you so leave a comment below!